I have exciting news! I’ve just launched the Passive Income Superstars Shop selling some of my own digital products.

 Oh hey, if you want to join my affiliate programme, you can do so by clicking here.
 I offer a 30% commission…

 I hope if you’ve been anxious about creating your first digital product, this article has alleviated a few of your concerns.
 If you have any questions, add them in the comments and I’ll do my best to help!
+Remember to sign up for my free Ebook ‘Digital Products Made Easy‘ to delve into this topic in even more detail!

 In the meantime, maybe you could do a fellow blogger a favour and pin this to your Pinterest boards?!